conda-forge/conda-forge.github.io/docs/maintainer/knowledge_base.md

 This covers the headers/library present at build-time, and will also create a corresponding run-export on the `__glibc` virtual package.

-By default, conda-forge will default to old sysroots on new images, meaning that the `glibc` present in the docker image is not what we compile against.
+By default, conda-forge build infrastructure uses old sysroots on new images, meaning that the `glibc` present in the docker image is not what we compile against.
 This has several advantages, and also means that generally you don't have to concern yourself with changing the image manually.